 McKibben, who helped organize a three-day march on Labor Day weekend that culminated in a rally of more than 1,000 people in Burlington’s Battery Park, said it’s not yet clear if it’s too late to slow global warming.

-“We don’t now for sure, but most scientists believe that we have little bit of time left before the window closes,” he said.
+“We don’t know for sure, but most scientists believe that we have a little bit of time left before the window closes,” he said.